Ambrosden: Economic and social history

 Mains electricity was introduced to Ambrosden in 1935.
 The Bicester Military Railway between Bicester and Piddington was built through Ambrosden in 1941 and remains in use to this day.
 In 1951–52 the Ministry of Defence and the Central Ordnance Depot had a new housing estate of some 200 houses built in the village.
 The Government bought a significant area of land from most of the farms in the parish.
 There are three types of house, all designed by the architect R. Potter of Salisbury, all built of brick and roofed with tiles, and many sited around a green.

 The British Army, which has personnel at St. George's Barracks in nearby Arncott, has been in the village since the Second World War.
 Also, the military depot (considered an industrial installation related to support of military operations) was sited in Bicester during the war.
 This affected Ambrosden village, which adjoins the northern side of the garrison.
 In Ambrosden village, extensive buildings as housing accommodation and amenities were built for the military.

 Amenities

 Ambrosden's amenities include the parish church, the Turner Arms pub, a post office, a village hall (the former school) and the current primary school.
 The village has also a hair salon, a car dealer and garage and a craft shop.
 The Army provides its personnel and their families with a community centre that includes a library, a gymnasium, a careers centre and an indoor swimming pool.

 Two Stagecoach in Oxfordshire bus routes serve Ambrosden.
 Route 29 links the village to Bicester and HM Prison Bullingdon and provides a limited service to Arncott.
 Route H5 links the village to Bicester, and also to the John Radcliffe Hospital in Headington via Islip and Barton.

+Notable natives

+Albert Freeman Africanus King (1841-1914) was born in Ambrosden, son of local physician Edward King who with the family emigrated to America in 1854.
+He himself became a physician, and was among those attending President Abraham Lincoln following his assassination.